ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     // so long as it can modify the SCT class' members def inclusion_proof_callback(inclusion_proof, original_sct, error)
     {
-      // Unlike the STH code, this counter must be incremented on the callback
+      // Unlike the STH code, this counter must be incremented on the
-      // as there is a race condition on using this counter in the cache_*
+      // callback as there is a race condition on using this counter in the
-      // functions
+      // cache_* functions.
       original_sct.proof_attempts++
       original_sct.proof_outstanding = False
       if(!error) {